-Locker ransomware, also called computer locker, denies access to the computer or device ransomware:type="crypto-ransomware"
+Locker ransomware, also called screen locker, denies access to the browser, computer or device.

+ransomware:type="crypto-ransomware"

-Crypto ransomware, also called data locker prevents access to files or data.
+Crypto ransomware, also called data locker or cryptoware, prevents access to files or data.
 Crypto ransomware doesn't necessarily have to use encryption to stop users from accessing their data, but the vast majority of it does.